nutanix/karbon-platform-services/how_to/realtime_data_pipeline/readme.md

 ### Required Cloud Connector Permissions

-Karbon Services for IoT requires the following permissions from each service to publish output data.
+Karbon Platform Services for IoT requires the following permissions from each service to publish output data.

 AWS S3
 * s3:ListBucket: Needed for listing of existing buckets and for HEAD Bucket operation.